rse/es6-features/README.md

 - *Why uses the website for ECMAScript 6 the "modernized style" without semicolons as the default, but for ECMAScript 5 the "traditional style" with semicolons?*

   ECMAScript since its earliest days supported automatic semicolon interference, of course.
 But people coding ECMAScript 5 started it in an era where lots of tools (especially source code compressors) had problems when simicolons where left out from the source code.
-  As a consequence, ECMAScript 5 coders sticked to the traditional coding style with semicolons.
+As a consequence, most ECMAScript 5 coders sticked to the traditional coding style with semicolons.
 But this era is gone today.
-ECMAScript 6 still perfectly supports automatic semicolon interference and all tools nowadays (including compressors) insert semicolons just fine on-the-fly, too.
-As a consequence ECMAScript 6 coders nowadays finally can nearly get rid of all semicolons in order to less clutter their source code with bare syntactic sugar.
+Both ECMAScript 6 and all tools (including compressors) perfectly support automatic semicolon interference nowadays.
+As a consequence, ECMAScript 6 coders nowadays finally can nearly get rid of all semicolons and this way clutter their source code a lot less with bare syntactic sugar.
+Ralf S. Engelschall is a strong promoter of reducing source codes to its bare minimum.
+Hence, in his personal opinion ECMAScript 6 should be coded without semicolons.
+But if you disagree, just switch the shown style on the website.